husqybot/husqybot.github.io/docs/modules/welcoming.md

 3. **Channel leave message**: For responses targeted for the `Leave messages` component;

 <br/>
-These responses can be an Husqy JSON embed config (when the response should be an embed) or they can be a normal message.
+These responses can be an Husqy JSON embed config, see [Utils custom embeds](https://husqy.xyz/docs/functions/utils#custom-embeds) (when the response should be an embed) or they can be a normal message.
 When the responses for a component are not randomized, a response must be selected to use for sending.

 :::tip